Skip to main content

 Overview of Managing Multiple Legal Entities

 With this feature, one active legal entity can centrally support and manage other legal entities.
-This helps streamline onboarding and allows company data maintenance to be delegated to a central data space participant legal entity.
+This streamlines onboarding and allows supported company data to be maintained by a central data space participant.

 What is this feature for?

-This feature is designed for organizations that operate with more than one legal entity and want a simpler, more centralized way to manage participation in the data space.
+This feature is designed for organizations that operate with more than one legal entity and want a simpler, more centralized participation model.

-Instead of onboarding and maintaining every legal entity independently, one central legal entity can take over company data maintenance for related entities within the same organization.
+Instead of onboarding and maintaining each legal entity independently, one central legal entity can manage supported company data for related legal entities within the same organization.

 This is especially useful for organizations that: